Melanie Ward

-Melanie Claire Ward (born February 1981) is a British Labour Party politician who has served as Member of Parliament for Cowdenbeath and Kirkcaldy since 2024.
+Melanie Claire Ward (born February 1981) is a Scottish Labour politician who has served as Parliamentary Under-Secretary of State for Scotland since her appointment by Andy Burnham in July 2026 and as Member of Parliament for Cowdenbeath and Kirkcaldy since 2024.

 Until her election in 2024, Ward was a humanitarian aid worker, working for several prominent international charities in succession.
 She was chief executive officer of Medical Aid for Palestinians from 2023 to 2024.

 Early life and education

 Ward was born in Helensburgh on the Firth of Clyde.
 She attended the local Hermitage Academy.
-She received a Bachelor of Arts in Human Resource Management from the University of Stirling, and served as President of the National Union of Students Scotland.
-Ward received a Master of Arts in International Studies and Diplomacy from SOAS University of London in 2009.
+She received a Bachelor of Arts degree in human resource management from the University of Stirling, and served as President of the National Union of Students Scotland.
+Ward received a Master of Arts degree in international studies and diplomacy from SOAS University of London in 2009.

 Charity career

 Ward has worked for several charities, including Christian Aid, and ActionAid UK.
 For a time she chaired The Circle, which is a charity that Annie Lennox founded to empower women.
-By December 2015, Ward was the associate director of policy and advocacy for the International Rescue Committee UK.
+By December 2015, Ward was the associate director of policy and advocacy for International Rescue Committee UK (IRC).
 She was still working for IRC in September 2021.

-In September 2022, MAP announced that it had appointed Ward to become its new CEO.
+In September 2022, Medical Aid for Palestinians (MAP) announced that it had appointed Ward to become its new CEO.
 She took up her position in January 2023.
 In May 2024, Time included her in its "Time100 Health" list of influential workers in the health sector.
 In May 2024, MAP granted her leave of absence for the duration of that year's general election campaign.
-On 4 July she was won her election, and the next day she resigned as CEO of MAP.
+On 4 July she was elected as an MP and the next day she resigned as CEO of MAP.